mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 to Interrogation.
 However, anti-Interrogation software can be fitted to a device, limiting the ability of psionic communication.
-Every strength of anti-interrogation built into the interface is applied as a –1 DM to the psion’s skill roll, increasing the device’s cost by 2%.
+Every strength of anti-interrogation built into the interface is applied as a –1 DM to the psion's skill roll, increasing the device's cost by 2%.

 If a device has no Psionic Interface, a psion may still attempt to interrogate the machine but at a standard –2 DM.